Here’s a quick list of the gear I use most actively. A more detailed discussion follows the list.

 - Bags: Tamrac 5586 Expedition 6x Backpack, Manfrotto MB MA-BP-TRV Advanced Travel Backpack, Lowepro Stealth Reporter D300 AW Camera Bag

-- Software: Adobe Lightroom, Adobe Photoshop Elements, other specialized software as needed
+- Software: Adobe Lightroom, Adobe Photoshop, Nik tools, other specialized software as needed

 One of the biggest challenges we face as travel photographers is what gear to carry with us.
 On the one hand, we have to be ready for anything.
 It’s quite possible we will have to shoot landscapes, wildlife, portraits, architecture, indoor performances, and night scenes, often all on the same day.
 On the other hand, there’s a practical limit to how much we can carry without being turned away by airline personnel or damaging our bodies.
 And who really wants to travel with 75 pounds of photo kit?